-15. How to Report Safeguarding, Bullying and Wellbeing Concerns
+12. How to Report Safeguarding Concerns

-All concerns or disclosures must be reported to the safeguarding team using the Safeguarding, Bullying or Wellbeing Referral Form which is available from the main office and both staffrooms.
+All concerns or disclosures must be reported to the safeguarding team using the red safeguarding referral forms which are available from the main office and both staffrooms.
 If the concern is urgent, it must be reported to the safeguarding team in person as soon as possible before completing a red form.
 Completed forms must be handed in to the main office who will then pass on to the safeguarding team.
-Concerns must never be emailed.
-A member of the Safeguarding Team will then follow up the referral and involve external agencies such as the police or children's social care as required.
+Safeguarding concerns must never be emailed.
+A member of the safeguarding team, usually the Safeguarding Coordinator, will then follow up the referral and involve external agencies such as the police or children's social care as required.
 Cardinal Pole reserves the right to inform parents of any action being taken and all safeguarding concerns will be logged and tracked on CPOMS.